-Key Risks Description A ction to Mitigate Risk Lack of Adequate Funding - as a result of cuts in government funding The NCT has submitted applications for funding that include a comprehensive business case that details the benefits to be realised by digital enablement and transformation.
+Key Risks Description A ction to Mitigate Risk Lack of Adequate Funding - as a result of cuts in government funding Funding for ICT / digital enablement is mission critical to ensure that the NCT can achieve its' targeted increases in efficiency and effectiveness and the deliver successfully on the projected increase in its caseload.
+The NCT has submitted applications for funding that include a comprehensive business case that details the benefits to be realised by digital enablement and transformation.
 It has also sought to build its own system in a measured, phased-in way so as to ensure that expenditure is optimised in line with realised benefits.
 Ways of funding the development of technology-enabled systems to adjudicate on DIAs has not as yet been determined.
 This remains a critical risk for the NCT. g) The NCT is collaborating with other dti regulators in order to maximise synergies, share costs and ensure the seamless, secure transfer of data across systems, minimising the need for re-capture.
 User adoption of new digitally enabled systems As technology-enabled systems are developed and adopted, users need to be both able and willing to make use of them otherwise the ICT investment will not be optimised. h) Change enablement / management needs to be utilised to ensure that users are able to transition successfully from current to new, innovated systems.
 This includes understanding the underlying reasons for resistance to change as well as ensuring that employees have the requisite skills and competencies to utilise new technology.
-Redundancies as a result of employees displaced by new technology and / or technologically enabled systems If employee upskilling and re-skilling is left until the last moment prior to implementation of new technology, there is potential for employees to be made redundant as their jobs have been replaced by technology or because they do not have the requisite skills to adopt the new technology i) Important to have a clear organisation design for the new, innovated technology-enabled systems and processes.
+Redundancies as a result of employees displaced by new technology and / or technologically enabled systems If employee upskilling and re-skilling is left until the last moment prior to implementation of new technology, there is potential for employees to be made redundant as their jobs have been replaced by technology or i) Important to have a clear organisation design for the new, innovated technology-enabled systems and processes.
 This may then be utilised to re-skill and upskill employees timeously to minimise the potential negative consequences of such enablement.